 The middle section of the album has another quote by Rumi:

 “A heart filled with Love is like a Phoenix that no cage can imprison”.
-Though Zola’s delivery had a slightly different wording, in essence it doesn’t change the meaning: “A heart full of Love is like a beautiful bird that no cage can contain.”
+Though Zola’s delivery had slightly different wording, in essence, it doesn’t change the meaning: “A heart full of Love is like a beautiful bird that no cage can contain.”
 It perfectly fits into “The Winds Will Bring You Home” song.

 A Dragonfly representing the transformation was chosen for this Soundtrack of Life.
 Inessa Ineany has captured the main image for the album cover while travelling round the world.
 Giedrius Dagys and Žilvinas Vasiliauskas have captured all other photos representing the timelessness of Nature during their travelling.
 I’m giving great thanks to their mastery to capture the beauty of our Planet.

 Another option for the main album cover was a collection of a few paintings by a dear friend, Polina Ogiy.
 While listening to the draft of the album, she brought a few great images on the canvas.
 Giving thanks to the beauty of her expression!
 However, a decision to keep it simple was made and we had to let the Dragonfly guide our way.

 Gratitude to all the contributors…

 …heard and unheard, visible and invisible…